Unsupervised Source-Free Ranking of Biomedical Segmentation Models Under Distribution Shift: Acknowledgements

 \section{Acknowledgements}

 The research was carried out as part of the AI4Life consortium.
 AI4Life receives funding from the European Union’s Horizon Europe research and innovation programme under grant agreement number 101057970.
+Computational resources were provided by the High-Performance Computing (HPC) cluster at EMBL.
+The authors acknowledge the support of these resources, including technical assistance and computational infrastructure, which were essential for this work.
 Special thanks also to Fynn Beuttenmueller for many constructive conversations.